dvn/dvn-sourceforge2github/dvn-dev-on-github/quickstart/index.md

     nothing to commit (working directory clean)
     murphy:dvn pdurbin$

-(In the future we may remove some of these files from tracking with `git rm --cached` after we've run `git update-index --assume-unchanged` on some files.
+(In the future we may remove some of these files from tracking with `git rm --cached` after we've run `git update-index --no-assume-unchanged` on some files.
 For more discussion of nbproject files and git see also http://irclog.iq.harvard.edu/dvn/2013-01-15#i_363 and https://redmine.hmdc.harvard.edu/issues/1188#note-13 )

 ## Pushing your commits to GitHub